OjjuasGupta/MERN-FLIPKART/README.md

 # Flipkart Clone MERN APP

-[Dhaval Patel's](https://github.com/dhavalnpatel/) Flipkart Clone is done with top-notch features for the entrepreneur startups like Flipkart.
+[Ojjuas Gupta's](https://github.com/dhavalnpatel/) Flipkart Clone is done with top-notch features for the entrepreneur startups like Flipkart.
 - It has strong authentication system  with SMS OTP verification.
 - It has Paytm Integration so that it can get money from anywhere.